ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

    flag is disabled by default and NOLOAD sections are placed in RAM immediately following the loaded firmware image.

+-  ``SEPARATE_BL2_FIP``: This option enables the separation of the BL2 FIP image from the main FIP image.
+When this option is enabled, the BL2 FIP image is built as a separate FIP image.
+The default value is 0.

 -  ``SEPARATE_SIMD_SECTION``: Setting this option to ``1`` allows the SIMD context data structures to be put in a dedicated memory region as decided by platform integrator.
 Default value is ``0`` which means the SIMD context is put in BSS